pgroonga/pgroonga.github.io/reference/operators/regular-expression.md

 Example2: Both of full-width Katakana and half-width Katakana are normalized to full-width Katakana.
 For example, both of "`ア`" (U+30A2 KATAKANA LETTER A) and "`ｱ`" (U+FF71 HALFWIDTH KATAKANA LETTER A) are normalized to "`ア`" (U+30A2 KATAKANA LETTER A).

-Note that `@~` operator doesn't normalize regular expression pattern.
+Note that this operator doesn't normalize regular expression pattern.
 It only normalizes target text.
 It means that you must use normalized characters in regular expression pattern.

 For example, you must not use "`Groonga`" as pattern.
 You must use "`groonga`" as pattern.
 Because "`G`" in target text is normalized to "`g`". "`Groonga`" is never appeared in target text.